pairodox/react-practical-assignment/README.md

 Structure:
-This project conatains two application:
+This project contains two applications:
 - server app (inside of './server' folder)
 - client app (inside of './client' folder)

-Task related to client app.
-So, everything what you have to do you will do it inside of './client' folder
+The task is related to the client app.
+So, everything that you have to do you will do it inside the './client' folder

 Steps:
 1. Download and install node here - https://nodejs.org/en/ (if needed)
 2. Open project using VSC or some other code editor
 3. Run command in terminal (inside of this folder): npm run setup (it should install all dependencies)
-4. Run commant in terminal (inside of this folder): npm run start_server (it should start server app)
+4. Run command in terminal (inside of this folder): npm run start_server (it should start server app)
 5. Open additional terminal and run command: npm run start_client (it should start client app)

 API